halex2005/pjsettings/readme.md

 Third-party libraries
 ---------------------

-This library use this great libraries (in alphabetical order):
+This library use great libraries to work well (in alphabetical order):

 - [catch](https://github.com/philsquared/Catch) by Two Blue Cubes Ltd. for unit testing
 - [jsoncpp](https://github.com/open-source-parsers/jsoncpp) by Baptiste Lepilleur for json backend